 Yu Garden is not very big, especially if compared with very famous Chinese gardens in Suzhou.
 Regardless, it contains a lot of exquisite structures, pavilions and other details.
 One of them is the magnificent Dragon Wall, with skilfully crafted dragons that keep an eye on the garden as its permanent guardians.

-The true treasure of Yu Garden is the Exquisite Jade Rock.
+A true treasure of the Yu Garden is the Jade Rock.
 The rock is 3.3 m high and it has 72 holes.
 What’s interesting is that, if you burn a joss stick below the rock, the smoke magically floats out from all holes in the rock.

-If you are in Shanghai, I strongly suggest that you visit Yu Garden.
-The garden is not very big and it takes approximately two hours to see everything properly.
+If you are in Shanghai, I strongly suggest that you visit this garden.
+It’s not very big and it takes approximately two hours to see everything properly.

 Make sure that you visit all pavilions and halls, because in most of them you can also see some beautiful furniture.

-One other good thing about the garden is that there is a very big market in its vicinity.
-There are many places where you can eat and have a drink.
+One other good thing about the garden is that there is a very big market in its vicinity, with many places where you can eat and have a drink.
 There are also numerous shops selling all kinds of souvenirs and other things.
 You can easily spend several hours wandering around.

-To get to Yu Garden, take the metro line number 10.
+To get there, take the metro line number 10.
 The stop where you need to get off is Yuyuan Garden.
-From the metro station, it takes approximately 10 minutes to reach the main entrance of the garden.
-The walk is very interesting and you will pass a lot of shops that sell the most unimaginable things.
+It takes approximately 10 minutes to reach the garden’s main entrance from the metro station.
+The walk is very interesting and you will see a lot of shops selling the most unimaginable things.

 Back to China